HardlyDifficult/Tutorials/Chapter3.md

    - Create a prefab for the Character.
    - Delete the GameObject.
  - Add a GameObject named "LevelController":
-   - Assign the character prefab.
+   - Assign the Character prefab.

 <hr></details><br>
 <details><summary>What did that do?</summary>

 The LevelController is going to be responsible for starting and restarting a level.
 It does this by instantiating a player and then broadcasting to all components which inherit from PlayerDeathMonoBehaviour when the level restarts.

 The LevelController knows when a player dies by subscribing the life count in the GameController.
-When the lives go down, we push the event to all components which implement ICareWhenPlayerDies.
+When the lives go down, we push the event to all components which inherit from PlayerDeathMonoBehaviour.

-Any component may implement ICareWhenPlayerDies to receive this event and perform whatever action is appropriate.
+Any component may inherit from PlayerDeathMonoBehaviour to receive this event and perform whatever action is appropriate.
 For example, enemies should die so we can have a clear level when the player respawns.

 The LevelController also has placeholders for completing the level as well as for when the player is out of lives.